 ADDRESSEES AND PURPOSE of the course:

 All interested students may take this course; however it is addressed in particular to students who are planning to become teacher after the degree.
-Indeed, by passing this examination the students shall receive 6/24 credits required to compete in the contest.

 This course is intended to provide the students with basic knowledge and competence about methods and technologies of law teaching (A 46 legal and economic science), according to the decree 616/2017:

 By attending the lectures and/or by studying the e-learning units, the students shall be able to: